SAP-samples/teched2025-AD161/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/01_05_0010-60.png)

-    The columns specified in the `@UI.LineItem` annotation are shown by default.
+    The columns specified in the `@UI.LineItem` annotations are shown by default.

 ## Exercise 1.6 - Localized metadata